 The site of al–Majdal (Arabic for "tower") is located 4 mi. northwest of Tiberias, along the western shore of the Sea of Galilee.
-This is evidently the site of New Testament Magdala (from migdol "tower") that is the same as Taricheae ("the place of salted fish") mentioned by Josephus where a bloody naval battle took place between the Jews and Romans during the first Jewish Revolt (ca. A.D.
+This is evidently the site of New Testament Magdala (from migdol "tower") which is the same as Taricheae ("the place of salted fish") mentioned by Josephus where a bloody naval battle took place between the Jews and Romans during the first Jewish Revolt (ca. A.D.
 66–70; War 3.10.1–10 [462–542]).

 It was evidently the home of Mary Magdalene, one of the followers of Jesus who is mentioned 12 times in the NT.
 It actually may also be the site of "Magadan: (Matt 15:39) and/or "Dalmanutha" (Mark 8:10).